 - Senior Healthcare Support worker standard

-- Functional skills in Maths at Level 2 (consisting of a test, unless you can provide a valid exemption)
+- Functional skills in maths at Level 2 (consisting of a test, unless a valid exemption can be provided)

 - Care Certificate (15 Units of knowledge)

 - Equality and diversity